Eliminator (album): Critical reception

 Robert Christgau wrote that the album's faster tempo produces "boogie in overdrive...
 The videos make you smile, the record runs you over.
 That's the pleasure of it."
 Writing for Record, Samuel Graham found it lacked variety compared to the band's previous albums, but praised "Gimme All Your Lovin'", "Legs", "Thug", and "I Need You Tonight".
 He wrote: "We've heard most of this before.
 Eliminator, then, will probably satisfy ZZ Top's boogie chillin' faithful.
 But it's a lateral move at a time when Gibbons, Hill and Beard could be stepping forward."

 A number of ZZ Top fans reacted negatively to the album.
 The prominent use of synthesizers and drum machines marked a significant change for ZZ Top, and drew speculation that Hill and Beard did not play on the album.
 Hill compared the reaction to Bob Dylan's controversial move to rock music.
 However, the album attracted many new listeners, including teenage girls for the first time, and many teenage boys.
 Spin's Glen O'Brien wrote in 1986 that the "average ZZ Top fan" was no longer a long-time follower but a young person who had discovered them through music videos.
 He said that "ZZ Top is a joke [...] but they're in on it.
 ZZ Top is like metal, but its blues roots are truer, and there's no bullshit.
 ZZ Top is not into the devil, leather, chains, or angel dust.
 They're into fun."

 Retrospective opinions are largely positive, praising ZZ Top's ability to match the spirit of the times.
 Guitar World wrote in 2002 that ZZ Top had been expected to fail in the MTV era, but that they "surprised everyone with Eliminator, a brilliant merger of roadhouse blues and synthesizer swells and looped beats".
 The Houston Chronicle wrote in 2018 that it brought together Gibbons's classic rock foundation and interest in new-wave synthesizers, retaining "a sense of the Delta blues under all the technology".
 Critic Alan di Perna wrote in 2012 that "ZZ Top had found the potent combination that would bring them into the eighties and their era of greatest commercial triumph: raunchy guitar sounds coupled with the pounding drive and unrelenting sex machine rhythmic precision of electronic dance music and synth pop".

 The album spent 101 weeks on the Canadian album charts between April 16, 1983, and March 30, 1985.

 In 2000, the album was voted number 355 in Colin Larkin's All Time Top 1000 Albums.
 In 2005, it was listed in Rock Hard book of The 500 Greatest Rock & Metal Albums of All Time.

 Track listing

 On the album, credits for songwriting were assigned to Billy Gibbons, Dusty Hill and Frank Beard.
 Linden Hudson co-wrote several with Gibbons, and wrote "Thug" alone.

 Personnel

-The official album credits list the following as the sole musical contributors, with no mention of synthesizers:
+The official album credits list only the band members: